IFMlab/ChemFlow/tutorial/example-a-thrombin/Tutorial-DF-SF.rst

 We can extract the informations about the active compounds vs the decoys from the file *CORRESPONDANCE-NAMES.dat* in the tutorial folder.
 The decoys are the last 14 molecules reported (from C04221783 to C12716025, in the second column of the file).

-We computed the AUC with python adn we got the following results:
+We computed the AUC with python and we got the following results:

 .. image:: images/ROC-plants-vina-qvina-smina.png
    :width: 800